Historic Window Rescue

 • Heating and removing paint from profiles

-• If needed, I can create an exact sash replication using Accoya sustainable wood
+• If needed, I can create a replica of your existing sash pieces

 • Sanding sash